 We now prove the definite case of Theorem B.

-\begin{thm} There exists an algorithm to solve Problem \textup{(\textsf{ClassSet})} for definite orders with factored discriminant over a fixed field $F$ which runs in probabilistic polynomial time in the output size. \end{thm}
+\begin{theorem} There exists an algorithm to solve Problem \textup{(\textsf{ClassSet})} for definite orders with factored discriminant over a fixed field $F$ which runs in probabilistic polynomial time in the output size. \end{theorem}